leonadX/100daysofcode/README.md

 I wrote a C++ code to find the shortest path in an unweighted graph using the Breadth First Search algorithm.

 DAY 5:
+Today, I worked on a game project on Unity.
+I mostly did designs in the game scenes and wrote a few lines of code.

+DAY 6:
 I went into problem solving.
 Had a go at a problem from the International Olympiad in Informatics 2012 in Italy (Ideal City).
 I applied Breadth First Search algorithm to solve the problem, partially though... lol [file names: City]